Euro zone bond markets stabilise after ECB rate blow

 Two-year German yields were flat at minus 0.46

-the end of the year, but the gap has shrunk from 15 bps before
+cut by the end of the year, but the gap has shrunk from 15 basis

 Long-term inflation expectations only inched 2